TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 ## 7. International Data Transfers

 The TEBRUS Digital Studio is based in **France**.
-However, our third-party partners (Google, PubScale) may process data in the United States or other countries.
+However, our third-party partners (Google, Microsoft, PubScale...) may process data in the United States or other countries.
 We rely on standard contractual clauses to ensure your data is protected during these transfers.

 ## 8. Your Data Protection Rights (GDPR)